ephemery-testnet/ephemery-scripts/README.md

 - VC_CLIENT - **Optional:** Type of validator client, lower case: prysm, lighthouse, nimbus, teku or lodestar.
 Leave unset if using single-process consensus/validator client.
 - VC_SERVICE - **Optional:** Name of the validator client systemd service to start/stop.
 Leave unset if using single-process consensus/validator client.
 - VC_DATADIR - **Optional:** Data directory of validator client.
 Leave unset if using single-process consensus/validator client.
-- EPHEMERY_FILES_USER - **Optional:** User to which Ephemery testnet directory and files should be assigned.
+- TESTNET_FILES_USER - **Optional:** User to which testnet directory and files should be assigned.
 By default file ownership will be left unchanged.
-- EPHEMERY_FILES_GROUP - **Optional:** Group to which Ephemery testnet directory and files should be assigned.
+- TESTNET_FILES_GROUP - **Optional:** Group to which testnet directory and files should be assigned.
 By default the group will be left unchanged.
 - FORCE_RESET - **Optional:** Set to `1` to force reset of testnet files and clients for testing purposes.
 Default: `0`

 See `.env.sample` for an example of setting the environment variables.
 Run `retention.sh .env` to use values set in `.env` environment variables file.